SaurabhSingh503/My-website/README.md

 # My-website
-I am creating my website which ha both frontend and backend development
+I am creating my website which has both frontend and backend development